mathworks/matlab-teamcity-plugin/CONFIGDOC.md

 ![run_matlab_command](https://user-images.githubusercontent.com/48831250/231220698-aa20ccb9-0cad-4778-a883-91349df9274c.png)

 MATLAB exits with exit code 0 if the specified script, function, or statement executes successfully without error.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the TeamCity build to fail.
-To fail the build in certain conditions, use the [`assert`](https://www.mathworks.com/help/matlab/ref/assert.html) or [`error`](https://www.mathworks.com/help/matlab/ref/error.html) functions.
+To fail the build in certain conditions, use the [`assert`](https://www.mathworks.com/help/matlab/ref/assert.html) or [`error`](https://www.mathworks.com/help/matlab/ref/error.html) function.

 When you use this step, all of the required files must be on the MATLAB search path.
-If your script or function is not in the root of your repository, you can use the [`addpath`](https://www.mathworks.com/help/matlab/ref/addpath.html), [`cd`](https://www.mathworks.com/help/matlab/ref/cd.html), or [`run`](https://www.mathworks.com/help/matlab/ref/run.html) functions to ensure that it is on the path when invoked.
+If your script or function is not in the root of your repository, you can use the [`addpath`](https://www.mathworks.com/help/matlab/ref/addpath.html), [`cd`](https://www.mathworks.com/help/matlab/ref/cd.html), or [`run`](https://www.mathworks.com/help/matlab/ref/run.html) function to ensure that it is on the path when invoked.
 For example, to run `myscript.m` in a folder named `myfolder` located in the root of the repository, you can specify the contents of the **Command** box like this:

 `addpath("myfolder"), myscript`